Prof. Nissim Otmazgin

 He published articles in a number of leading academic journals including Pacific Affairs, International Relations of the Asia Pacific, Contemporary Southeast Asia, Asia-Pacific Review, Inter-Asia Cultural Studies, Media, Culture & Society, Journal of Comparative Policy Analysis, Cross-Currents: East Asian History and Culture Review, and Contemporary Japan.

-Dr. Otmazgin received several research grants, including from the European Union's Marie Curie Program the Israel Science Foundation, the Japan Foundation, and the Korea Foundation.
+Prof. Otmazgin received several research grants, including from the European Union's Marie Curie Program the Israel Science Foundation, the Japan Foundation, and the Korea Foundation.
 For six consecutive years (2009-2015), he was listed in the Outstanding Teachers List, based on students’ annual evaluation survey.
 He is a founding member of the Israeli Association for Japanese Studies (IAJS) and served as its chair between 2012-2015.

 In October 2012 he was awarded The Professor Yoram Ben-Porat Hebrew University President Prize for Outstanding Young Researcher for the year 2012-2013.
 In June 2015, he was selected Israel's Young Academy, which includes 30 leading Israeli scientists of all fields of sciences under the age of 45.